-- × The first divest motion28 in the UK was passed in 2016 by the pioneering Labour Councillors of Waltham Forest, setting the standard for all others to follow. - × One Green Councillor we spoke to in North West England asked to be placed on the Council's pension fund committee so as to transform its investment policy for the better, and the Committee has successfully begun to decarbonise the fund's holdings. - × The Lord Provost of Edinburgh, a Scottish National Party (SNP) Councillor, has pushed for divestment in Scotland alongside other supportive colleagues, despite strong reluctance from others. - × In Shropshire the sole Green Councillor put forward a divest motion and worked with a Conservative ally to build up support to pass the motion unanimously. - × A Labour Councillor in Yorkshire who qualified as an actuary started to campaign on divestment because they were worried about their exposure to stranded assets and the result this could have on long-term pension pay-outs. - × An Alliance Councillor in Northern Ireland, inspired by the action of their local divestment campaign, has consistently put divestment on the agenda in their region. - × Conservative-controlled Monmouthshire County Council unanimously passed the first divest motion in Wales.
-This led a cross-party group at Cardiff Council to come together to explain the reality of divestment to their colleagues and pass a motion there too. - × For councils pooled in the London Pension Collective Investment Vehicle, it is now even easier to that a Sustainable Equity Exclusion Fund should be set up (London CIV, 2020).
+- × The first divest motion in the UK was passed in 2016 by the pioneering Labour Councillors of Waltham Forest, setting the standard for all others to follow. - × One Green Councillor we spoke to in North West England asked to be placed on the Council's pension fund committee so as to transform its investment policy for the better, and the Committee has successfully begun to decarbonise the fund's holdings. - × The Lord Provost of Edinburgh, a Scottish National Party (SNP) Councillor, has pushed for divestment in Scotland alongside other supportive colleagues, despite strong reluctance from others. - × In Shropshire the sole Green Councillor put forward a divest motion and worked with a Conservative ally to build up support to pass the motion unanimously. - × A Labour Councillor in Yorkshire who qualified as an actuary started to campaign on divestment because they were worried about their exposure to stranded assets and the result this could have on long-term pension pay-outs. - × An Alliance Councillor in Northern Ireland, inspired by the action of their local divestment campaign, has consistently put divestment on the agenda in their region. - × Conservative-controlled Monmouthshire County Council unanimously passed the first divest motion in Wales.
+This led a cross-party group at Cardiff Council to come together to explain the reality of divestment to their colleagues and pass a motion there too. - × For councils pooled in the London Pension Collective Investment Vehicle, it is now even easier to divest because of the committed work of a number of Councillors across the city who demanded that a Sustainable Equity Exclusion Fund should be set up (London CIV, 2020).